 2015 notables: Andy Martin selected to HHMI, Ke Xu named Bakar Fellow, Carlos Bustamante elected to AAAS, Eva Nogales named to NAS, John Kuriyan elected into Royal Society.

-1/2015, recent Biophysics graduate Anna Schneider is named one of Forbes’ 30 under 30: Energy.
+1/2015, Biophysics graduate Anna Schneider is named one of Forbes’ 30 under 30: Energy.
 For more information, please click here.

 11/2014, Jennifer Doudna and two teams of cosmologists led by Nobel Laureates Saul Perlmutter and Adam Riess, a former UC Berkeley post-doc, were named 2015 Breakthrough Prize winners in life sciences and physics, respectively.
 For more information, please visit the UC Berkeley News Center.